If you are going on a winter sports holiday you must make sure you have the right travel insurance in place before you leave.

 Winter sports insurance will also cover:

 Your equipment against accidental loss, theft and damage and includes equipment you hire.
-Look out for the cover limit; our comparison shows what each insurer offers for personal and hired equipment.
+Look out for the cover limit.

 Piste closure and your transport costs to another site if you are unable to ski at your resort.
 If no other alternatives are available you can receive compensation for each day you cannot ski.